Skip to Content

 Geography – Teaching the World’s Countries To Young Children

-When I was little, my mom would spend a few minutes a day doing geography with my brother and I. At a very young age, I knew the name and location of every country on the globe.
-I am now following the same simple method with my daughter.
+When I was little, my mom would spend a few minutes a day doing geography with my brother and me.
+At a very young age, I knew the name and location of every country on the globe.
+And I followed the same simple method with my preschool daughter.

 First you need to make sure of the basics.